falkr/ttm4175/pages/security-4-2020.md

 The last command should print "root" if successful.

 :tip:

 If you get an error saying that "ttm4175 is not in the sudoers group", then you will have to manually add it.
-To do this, re-open the backdoor shell and type the following command: `echo "ttm4175 ALL=(ALL) ALL" >> /etc/sudoers`
+To do this, re-open the backdoor shell by running the expolit again, and type the following command: `echo "ttm4175 ALL=(ALL) ALL" >> /etc/sudoers`
+Now try to connect to Metasploitable with Telnet and check if you can get root access.